-2.3 Analyses
+2.4 Analyses

 All statistical analyses were conducted with SAS® software version 9.2 (SAS Institute Inc., Cary, NC).
 Baseline characteristics were organized by those with or without a diagnosis of any DSM-IV or DSM-5 anxiety disorder.
 In order to determine the accuracy of the STAI Y-2 and BSA in predicting a SCID diagnosis of an anxiety disorder at time of admission, logistic regression analyses were performed and empirical receiver operating characteristic (ROC) curves were constructed using estimates of sensitivity and 1‐specificity for each cut‐point.
-Positive predictive values (PPVs) and negative predictive values (NPVs) were also estimated.
+Each analysis-specific cut-point value was assigned by designation of the most favorable trade-off between sensitivity and specificity.
+Represented by Table 1, sensitivity can be defined as the true positive rate (TP/N1) and specificity can be definied as the true negative rate (TN/N2).
+Positive predictive values (PPVs; TP/(TP+FP)) and negative predictive values (NPVs; TN/(TN+FN)) were also estimated.
 The area under the ROC curve (AUC) was then estimated and categorized as either having low accuracy (>0.5 and <0.7), moderate accuracy (≥0.7 and <0.9), or high accuracy (≥0.9) (29, 30).
 To define the point on the ROC curve which is closest to a perfect predictor (i.e. sensitivity of 100% and false-positive rate of zero), the minimum Euclidean distance was used.
 Accordingly, the sample with a SCID diagnosis of an anxiety disorder was organized to reflect the anxiety-related module changes from the SCID-IV-TR to the SCID-5-RV.
-ROC curve analyses were carried out in the following cases of (i) all anxiety disorders via SCID-4-TR criteria (global analysis), (ii) anxiety disorders minus PTSD and OCD (i.e. SCID-5-RV criteria of an anxiety disorder), and (iii) PTSD alone.
+ROC curve analyses were carried out in the following cases of (i) all anxiety disorders via SCID-4-TR criteria (global analysis); (ii) anxiety disorders minus PTSD and OCD (i.e. SCID-5-RV criteria of an anxiety disorder); and (iii) PTSD alone.
 ROC curves were generated to compare the accuracy of the BSA over different administrations throughout the inpatient stay (days 2, 9, 16, 23, and 30), and to compare the accuracy of each scale in predicting comorbid (>1) anxiety disorders versus a single disorder.
 The alpha level for determining statistical significance was set at 0.05.

+[Table 1]

 3. RESULTS